adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 publishedAt: Sat Nov 22 2025 08:31:47 GMT-0800 (Pacific Standard Time)
 ---

+A Doggo and a Cooperationist are caught in a desperate race through interstellar space.

 This is a piece of writing which was originally written by Geoffrey Landis, but extended by myself.
 I make no profit from this writing and all credits go to it's original author.
 If requested, I will remove it, but I hope that is is received graciously.

 ---